SyncfusionExamples/How-to-create-a-Tornado-Chart-in-WinUI/README.md

-# How to create a Tornado Chart in WinUI
+# How to create a WinUI Tornado Chart (SfCartesianChart)?

 This article explains how to create a tornado chart using the [Column chart](https://help.syncfusion.com/winui/cartesian-charts/column) in [WinUI charts](https://www.syncfusion.com/winui-controls/charts).